 - So, if you partner with an experienced refurbishment provider you’ll be able to benefit in terms of price and performance.

-- And don’t forget those extra Planet Earth points for keeping another server out of an early grave!
+And, hey, let's not forget those extra Planet Earth points that we earn for keeping another server out of an early grave!